canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 ## Overview

-[Mir](https://mirserver.io) is a library designed to facilitate writing GUI shells for a range of platform from IoT and phones to desktops.
+[Mir](https://mirserver.io) is a library designed to facilitate writing GUI shells for a range of platforms from IoT and phones to desktops.

 This tutorial will take you through the development of an example desktop environment that supports Wayland applications.